A Community Builds on its Past

 Baere/Bare, Bailey, Baitson, Baker, Baldwin, Ball, Bancroft, Banning, Bannon, Barber, Barclay, Barkley, Barlow, Barnard, Barnes, Barnett, Barr, Bartlett, Barton, Bass, Baxter, Baynham, Beach, Beaman/Beeman, Beane, Beatty/Beattie, Beaumont, Beck, Beggs, Belanger, Belgard, Bell, Bellamy, Bennett, Benson, Berry, Bertrand, Biccum, Bidwell, Bigham, Billings, Bingham, Binns, Birks, Birnie, Bishop, Bissell, Black, Blacklock, Blackwell, Blakey, Blanchard, Bogert, Boivin, Bolton, Bonin/Bonhomme, Bonisteel, Booth, Bottum, Boulton, Bovaird, Bowen, Bowers, Bowyer, Boyce/Boice, Boyd, Boyle, Bradley, Brady, Brant, Breakenridge, Brennan, Brewster, Briggs, Bronson, Brouse, Brown, Bruce, Brundage, Brunet, Buck, Buckly, Buell, Buker, Bunker, Burchill, Burk, Burns, Burritt, Burton, Bush, Byce, Byers, Byrne

-Cain, Caldwell, Campbell, Carey, Carley, Carmichael, Carpenter, Carrier, Carruthers, Carson, Casey, Casselman, Cavalier, Cavanagh, Chester, Chisholm, Christie, Christopher, Church, Clark(e), Clarkin, Cleary, Cleveland, Clifford, Clothier, Clow, Clute, Coates, Coffey, Cole, Collins, Collison, Conklin, Conley, Connell, Conners/Connors, Connolly, Cook, Coons, Corbett, Corley, Cosgrove, Cotter, Couillard, Countryman, Covey, Covell/Coville, Cowdrey, Cowie, Coyle, Craig, Crane, Cranstoun, Chrichton, Cron, Cross, Crowder, Crowdley, Crozier, Crysler/Kreisler, Cullen, Cumming, Cummings, Curry, Cutway
+Cain, Caldwell, Campbell, Carey, Carley, Carmichael, Carpenter, Carrier, Carruthers, Carson, Casey, Casselman, Cavalier, Cavanagh, Chester, Chisholm, Christie, Christopher, Church, Clark(e), Clarkin, Cleary, Cleland, Cleveland, Clifford, Clothier, Clow, Clute, Coates, Coffey, Cole, Collins, Collison, Conklin, Conley, Connell, Conners/Connors, Connolly, Cook, Coons, Corbett, Corley, Cosgrove, Cotter, Couillard, Countryman, Covey, Covell/Coville, Cowdrey, Cowie, Coyle, Craig, Crane, Cranstoun, Chrichton, Cron, Cross, Crowder, Crowdley, Crozier, Crysler/Kreisler, Cullen, Cumming, Cummings, Curry, Cutway

 Dake, Dalton, Dangerfield, Daniels, Davidson, Davies, Davis, Davison, Dawson, Day, Deane, Dearaway, Delaney, Delormier, Denault, Dennis, Derrig, Deschamps, Dibble, Dickenson, Dickson, Dinscomb, Dinwoodie, Dissette, Dixon, Dobson, Dockham, Doddridge, Dodge, Donnolly, Dooley, Dopp, Dove, Dow, Dowsley, Doyle, Draper, Drew, Driscoll, Driver, Drummond, Dubrule, Duffy, Dukelow, Dulmage, Dumbrille, Dunham, Dunlop, Dunn(e), Dunsmoir/Dunsmoor, Durant, Durning